-As part of the Company's dedication to constructive engagement with the stakeholders and reaffirming its continued commitment to the environmental and economic development, Industries Qatar issued its inaugural 2020 sustainability report, which is available on the Company's website (www.iq.com.qa).
+part of the Company's dedication to As constructive engagement with the stakeholders and reaffirming its continued commitment to the environmental and economic development, Industries Qatar issued 2021 sustainability report, which is available on the Company's website (www.iq.com.qa).
 The sustainability aspects in the report are summarized and presented at a consolidated level for IQ and its Group companies.
 The report represented an opportunity for IQ to enlighten its stakeholders about the Group's sustainability journey and provided them with informative summaries of the Group's businesses from the perspective of governance, economic, social, and environmental aspects.

 The group ensures that stakeholders' needs are fulfilled and continuously strives to enhance its systems to create value for its people, community, and the environment.
-With the application of many standards in pursuit of a sustainable future, the Group made many achievements during 2020, including but not limited to, no fatalities or lost time injuries were recorded among its employees and contractors and maintained reliable and safe operations.
-Major in-progress initiatives to reduce environmental impacts include projects such as Near Zero Liquid Discharge/Zero Liquid Discharge (NZLD/ZLD) programs to recycle process wastewaters.
+With the application of many standards in pursuit of a sustainable future, the Group made many achievements during 202.
+The Group continues to invest in environmental projects to optimize and efficiently use natural resources and reduce the generation of emissions, effluents, and waste which include recycling of process wastewater (Near Zero Liquid Discharge/Zero Liquid Discharge (NZLD/ZLD) programs), carbon dioxide recovery, reduction of nitrogen oxide emissions, recycling steel scrap etc. The Group endures to manage responsibly its operations by ensuring highest personal and process safety, while maintaining efficiency and reliability of its operations.
+On social front, the